 Have lunch at Osteria Barberini, a lovely little restaurant serving a traditional menu with homemade pasta.

 After lunch, head up to Villa Borghese – Rome’s largest park on Pincian Hill.
 Here you will find beautiful gardens, the Borghese Gallery and Rome Zoo (Bioparco).
-Have a wander and relax with an ice cream on the grass.
+Have a wander and relax with a gelato on the grass.

 End your day with drinks at Hotel Cesari which has one of the best rooftop bars in Rome.